nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If there is an author name placed under the verse it may be marked up with `<p class="verse-author">` and placed at the end of the `<div class="verse">` container.

 In some cases, where poetry has figurative or otherwise non-standard disposition of the text, it may be requested by the Ordering Agency to also capture the verse as an image.
-It may also be requested that the verse is captured as pre-formatted text, using the `<pre>` element.
+It may also be requested that the verse is captured as pre-formatted text, using the [^pre^] element.
 Neither of these options must be used unless specific instructions are given by the Ordering Agency.

 #### Use of line/linenum-formatted content in non-verse content.